belinhacbr/belinhacbr.github.io/about.md

-<p>In case you are unsatisfied with the lack of meaning, don't worry I got you covered.</p>
+<p>In case you are unsatisfied with the lack of meaning, don't worry, I got you covered.</p>